Celebrating 26 years!

 This course should also appeal to those who have attended a Classics, Mont Blanc Summits or Matterhorn course.
 If you have significant previous rock climbing experience, but not much crampon or alpine experience, this can be developed over the week of the course as of greater importance are your ropework, ability with exposure and balance / stability on your crampons.

-One night in the Mittellegi mountain hut is included in the price.
-To keep the price low for you, and give you the greatest route flexibility, your cable cars in Chamonix and Grindelwald are not included in the course price, and when you go to Grindelwald you must pay for the Guide cable car (budget on around £160 total).
+One night in the Mittellegi (or Monchsjoch) mountain hut is included in the price.
+To keep the price lower, and give you the greatest route flexibility, your cable cars in Chamonix and Grindelwald are not included in the course price, and when you go to the Eiger you pay for the Guide cable car (budget on around £160 total).

 Dates: these are listed in the column on the right, and they show the live availability from our secure online booking system.
 When you book online, you receive immediate confirmation, your Alpine Information Booklet, course specific kit list and invoice.